0xNineteen/plonk-tutorial/blog.md

     # compute
     S, A, B, C = interpolate_polynomials(circuit, DOMAIN)
     # verify
-    for x in DOMAIN:
-        if S(x) * (A(x) * B(x) - C(x)) != 0:
+    for x in DOMAIN: # for x in [1, ω, ω², ω³]: if S(x) * (A(x) * B(x) - C(x)) != 0:
             return False
     return True
 ```

-With a little more work and introducing a few more concepts, *we can actually do it with a single evaluation*.
+Now, with a little more work and introducing a few more concepts, *we can actually do it with a single evaluation*.

 ## Vanishing polynomial